retznutz/retropac/README.md

 This program controls LED lighting on Ultimarc I-PAC controllers based on the currently running emulator and ROM in RetroPie.
 The software consists of a C playback engine that communicates via USB to the I-PAC controller, a C based RGBCommander config file format converter, a small C webserver that serves up the RetroPac animation editor that's written in Nuxt (Vue).

+Technically this can run on other Raspberry Pi based game systems, making and installing are all the same.
+You just need to have similar scripts that run when you start up a rom, end a rom and start up Emulation Station or other emulation software and pass certain info.
+The LED contollers however, are only for Ultimarc I-PAC controllers.

 <p>
   <a href="https://www.youtube.com/watch?v=M9VGTlF1cck" target="_blank">
     <img src="https://img.youtube.com/vi/M9VGTlF1cck/maxresdefault.jpg" alt="RetroPac Demo Video" width="600">